shadowridgedev/vget/docs/YouTube.md

 # Hacking

 YouTube change and may change protocol in the future.
 Here is a several libraries which follow YouTube "improvements" and look into it.
-If you'd like to keep this library updated and wont debug youtube hacks alone you may change what people saying here:
+If you'd like to keep this library updated and wont debug youtube hacks alone you may look what people saying here:

   * https://github.com/rg3/youtube-dl
     * https://github.com/rg3/youtube-dl/blob/master/youtube_dl/extractor/youtube.py